About this Guide

 Technology

-Computers are not required for this conference.
 Delegates found using cell phones or devices during debate will first be given a warning; following that, the device will be confiscated for the remainder of the committee session.
-Delegates are expected to bring paper to write clauses or notes during debate.
+Laptops, iPads, and tablets will not be allowed during formalized debate to take notes, give speeches, or work on papers.
 No technology will be allowed until clause/resolution writing, at which point delegates can collaborate using laptop computers.
 Additionally, working on resolutions both before the conference and in between committee sessions is strictly prohibited.
 These policies will be monitored by Chairs, and we hope that they will ensure a fair and respectful committee experience.

 Attendance